 6) Akron Rib, White & Blue Festival– Downtown Akron, Ohio

-This week-long event starts on June 29th and features days of live entertainment, a rib festival and ends with a fireworks show at 9:45 pm.
+This week-long event starts on June 29th and features days of live entertainment, a rib festival, and ends with a fireworks show at 9:45 pm.
 Parking is FREE after 6 pm on Fridays and weekends at all city-owned parking decks and lots.
-Vote for your favorite Rib Vendor thru July 3rd!
+Vote for your favorite Rib Vendor through July 3rd!

 7) Ohio River Sternwheel Festival– Ohio River Levee- Marietta, Ohio

 Pyrotecnico has produced the Ohio River Sternwheel Festival Fireworks, each year better than the last.
 Tradition, creativity, innovation, and technology are the ingredients that have set Pyrotechnico apart from other firework manufacturers for years.
 The tradition began in 1889 when Constantino Vitale founded the Vitale Fireworks Manufacturing Company in a small village near Naples, Italy.
 The company was later moved to the United States and incorporated in New Castle, Pennsylvania – which would later become the “Firework Capital of America.”
 The fireworks will be held Saturday, Sept.
 8, 2018, at 9:30 p.m. from barges on the Ohio River and will be choreographed to music.

 8) Lima Star-Spangled Spectacular– Faurot Park- Lima, Ohio